Reducing Retinal Blindness Worldwide

 The Giorgianni lab will perform experiments to prove that the presence of CD5L inside the RPE cells accelerates the degradation of a compound, derived from cholesterol, called OxLDL.
 Lab members will also identify other proteins that are needed together with CD5L to perform the degradation of toxic OxLDL.
 To accomplish this, the team will leverage analytical tools (mass spectrometer) available in their laboratory that can quickly identify and quantify proteins.
 The findings from the proposed studies will help to better understand the cellular mechanisms that lead to AMD and could provide new leads for the development of new therapeutic strategies.

-Plans for 2023
+Plans for 2024

-Specifically in 2023, Dr. Giorgianni will research the hypothesis that CD5L facilitates the removal of intracellular OxLDL and plays a role against oxidative damage in RPE cells.
+Specifically in 2023, Dr. Giorgianni researched the hypothesis that CD5L facilitates the removal of intracellular OxLDL and plays a role against oxidative damage in RPE cells.
 This clearance mechanism involves the formation of CD5L-OxLDL intracellular macromolecular complexes and the activation of autophagy mechanisms that result in the degradation of OxLDL.

 Specific Aims: